usnistgov/NIST-Uncertainty-Machine/README.md

  Changing 	```$debug``` to ```TRUE``` in ```validation.php``` can start debug mode which display more information relative to the computation.
 ## Changelog

+### version 1.6.0
+- Added alternative parameterization for beta distribution
+- Added acknowledgements for bug notifications and translation assistance

+### version 1.5.1
+- Added German, Russian and Ukrainian translation

 ### version 1.5
- - Added Poisson, Binomial, and Negative binomial distributions
+ Added Poisson, Binomial, and Negative binomial distributions

 ### version 1.4.3 - 2020-11
  - Added Japanese translation
- - Improve About
+ - Improved About

 ### version 1.4.2 - 2020-05
  - Fix Student-t degree of freedom between 0 and 2